 So, the business plan is written and a pile of docs or a hefty file on your computer is looking at you ready for action, but how do you go about bringing all that hard thinking to life?
 How do you plan to actually get sh!t done?
+Here we’ll talk about how to implement a business plan.

 All the ideas but not a plan in sight